So the idea that we should use consistent words and labels to present information didn’t gel with me.

 You may feel that you’ve typed the same word a hundred times, but your readers will thank you for it.

-To learn more, enroll on one of our Structured Writing courses, or contact us through 1300 768 550.
+To learn more, enroll on one of our Business Writing courses, or contact us through 1300 768 550.